mars0i/masonclj/doc/general/ABMsInClojure.md

 third is unlikely to be a problem for most models in any event.)
 The fourth could make a model slow, but only with certain kinds of models.

 **Issue 1:** If you add some Bean-style accessors for model parameters, MASON will automatically tie them to GUI elements, so that you can control the model from the GUI.
 This is very nice.
 However, the accessors have to be tied to data that would normally be stored in a subclass of MASON's SimState class.
-In addition, it appears that the only way to get all of the effects of subclassing that are needed is to use the poorly documented, black art of `genclass`.  (`proxy`, `reify`, `defrecord`, and `deftype` are not enough.)
-What this means is that for each model parameter that you want controlled from the GUI, you will probably want:
+In addition, it appears that the only way to get all of the effects of subclassing that are needed is to use the poorly documented, black art of `genclass`.&nbsp; (`proxy`, `reify`, `defrecord`, and `deftype` are not enough for this purpose.)&nbsp;  What this means is that for each model parameter that you want controlled from the GUI, you will probably want:

 1. A map, defrecord, etc. that you place in the single instance variable allowed by `genclass`, containing a data element for each